Welcome to the Department of Pesticide Regulation

 Reference: Sections 12980 and 12981, Food and Agricultural Code.

 6761.
-Hazard Communication for Field Workers.
+Hazard Communication for Fieldworkers.

 (b) The operator of the property shall maintain in a central location at the workplace accessible to employees, including the employees of labor contractors, who enter a treated field, the following:

-(1) Pesticide use records specified in Section 6624(b), (c), (d) and (e) for pesticides that have been applied to the field within the last two years;
+(1) pesticide use records specified in section 6624(b), (c), (d), and (e) for pesticides that have been applied to the field within the last two years;

 (c) The operator of the property shall inform his or her employees, before they are allowed to enter a treated field, of the location and availability of any records and other documents required by subsections (a) and (b).
-If the employees are employed by a labor contractor, the operator of the property shall inform the labor contractor of the location or changed location, of the records and other documents.
+If the employees are employed by a labor contractor, the operator of the property shall inform the labor contractor of the location, or changed location, of the records and other documents.
 The labor contractor shall provide that information to his or her employees.
 If the location of the records and other documents changes, the operator of the property and the labor contractor shall promptly inform his or her employees of the new location.
-The employer, including the labor contractor, shall also inform their employees that they, their physicians and their representatives have a right of access to the information and that the employees are protected against discharge or other discrimination due to the exercise of their rights under this Section.
+The employer, including the labor contractor, shall also inform their employees that they, their physicians and their representatives have a right of access to the information and that the employees are protected against discharge or other discrimination due to the exercise of their rights under this section.

-INFORMATIONAL NOTE: Other requirements relating to hazard communication can be found in Sections 6602, 6618, 6619, 6724, 6726, 6738, 6744, 6764, 6766, 6770, and 6776.
+INFORMATIONAL NOTE: Other requirements relating to hazard communication can be found in sections 6602, 6618, 6619, 6724, 6726, 6738, 6744, 6764, 6766, 6770, 6771, and 6776.

+NOTE: Authority cited: Section 12981, Food and Agricultural Code.
 Reference: Sections 12980 and 12981, Food and Agricultural Code; and 29 Code of Federal Regulations, Part 1910.1200.

 6761.1.
 Application-Specific Information for Fieldworkers.